andijakl/nrgkick-homeassistant/ARCHITECTURE.md

   This separation reduces method complexity, improves testability (each component can be tested independently), and makes the retry behavior easier to understand and modify.

-- **Custom Exception Hierarchy**: Three exception types provide clear error semantics:
+- **Custom Exception Hierarchy**: Three exception types provide clear error semantics and localization support:
-  - `NRGkickApiClientError` (base) - Catch-all for API errors
+  - `NRGkickApiClientError` (base) - Inherits from `HomeAssistantError` for translation support
-  - `NRGkickApiClientCommunicationError` - Network issues, timeouts, connection failures (triggers retry and entity unavailability)
+  - `NRGkickApiClientCommunicationError` - Network issues, timeouts (triggers retry and entity unavailability)
-  - `NRGkickApiClientAuthenticationError` - Invalid credentials (401/403 responses, triggers re-auth flow)
+  - `NRGkickApiClientAuthenticationError` - Invalid credentials (triggers re-auth flow)

-  This typed approach allows the coordinator to handle authentication errors differently (trigger re-auth) versus communication errors (retry and mark entities unavailable).
+  This typed approach allows the coordinator to handle authentication errors differently versus communication errors, while ensuring all error messages are fully translatable via `en.json`/`de.json`.

 - **Session Management**: The session is passed in from Home Assistant rather than created internally.
 This allows the integration to leverage Home Assistant's connection pooling and SSL context.